 How to get into hiking?
 First things first.
 Anyone can go hiking.
 I don’t care if you’re 300 pounds with a prosthetic leg, you can get on a trail anywhere, go hiking, and enjoy it.

 The biggest obstacle stopping anyone from going for a hike is attitude.
 If you think you won’t enjoy the hike, you probably won’t.
 Before stepping on any trail it’s important to clear your mind of any expectations and try to objectively assess whether or not you like hiking.
+To find out the benefits of hiking for the body, check out our earlier article for reference.

 The only thing stopping you from hiking and enjoying the hike, is you.
 Now that all that’s out of the way, there are some basic pieces of equipment everyone needs before setting off to the trailhead.